devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 * power-profiles-daemon works great on many systems but in case you're facing sub-optimal battery backup try installing tlp by:
 * `sudo dnf install tlp tlp-rdw`
 * `sudo systemctl mask power-profiles-daemon`
 * You might want to use NVIDIA Optimus if you have a gaming laptop with an NVIDIA gpu to get better battery life:
+* Still trying to figure out how to get it working under wayland.

 ## Set Hostname
 * `hostnamectl set-hostname YOUR_HOSTNAME`